ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/mbedls.md

 ### mbed-ls

-Mbed-ls is a python module that detects and lists mbed enabled board connected to a host computer.
+Mbed-ls is a Python module that detects and lists Mbed Enabled boards connected to a host computer.

-### Defined Behavoir
+### Defined behavior

 Mbed-ls needs the following information to correctly detect an Mbed Enabled target:

- - a 4 digit hexadecimal identifier of a board class
+ - A four-digit hexadecimal identifier of a board class.
- - a vendor string for detection on Windows
+ - A vendor string for detection on Windows.

-Further, Mbed-ls only detects devices that meet the following criteria:
+Further, mbed-ls only detects devices that meet the following criteria:

- - devices have a Mass Storage Device (MSD) endpoint
+ - Devices have a mass storage device (MSD) endpoint.
- - the MSD endpoint is formatted with a fat filesystem
+ - The MSD endpoint has a FAT file system.

 ### Implementation

-When adding a target to Mbed-ls, you typically need to add a new definition to the platform database.
-You can add a new target to the platform database by adding an entry mapping from your platform's 4 diget hexadecimal identifier to the name of the board to the `DEFAULT_PLATFORM_DB` variable in [`mbed_lstools/platform_database.py`](https://github.com/ARMmbed/mbed-ls/blob/master/mbed_lstools/platform_database.py).
+When adding a target to mbed-ls, you typically need to add a new definition to the platform database.
+You can add a new target to the platform database by adding entry mapping from your platform's four-digit hexadecimal identifier to the name of the board to the `DEFAULT_PLATFORM_DB` variable in [`mbed_lstools/platform_database.py`](https://github.com/ARMmbed/mbed-ls/blob/master/mbed_lstools/platform_database.py).

 You may also need to add a new vendor string for detection on windows.
 If you need to add a new vendor string, add it to the `usb_vendor_list` member of the `MbedLsToolsBase` class in [`mbed_lstools/lstools_base.py`](https://github.com/ARMmbed/mbed-ls/blob/master/mbed_lstools/lstools_base.py).